fudik94/EestiMaterjalid/README.md

-# 📘 MerjuMaterjalid
+# 📘 EestiMaterjalid

-**MerjuMaterjalid** is an Android app for learning Estonian words and phrases.
+**EestiMaterjalid** is an Android app for learning Estonian words and phrases.
 It helps users study vocabulary with examples, translations, and questions — in a simple and fun way.

 ##  Features: